mysrcs/wruby/posts/srht2.md

 For those interested, my sourcehut public profile is: [https://sr.ht/~bt/](https://sr.ht/~bt/).
 Maybe I'll see you on the other side ;)

-## Refs

-1. I keep an up-to-date document of all the open source software/communities I pay for on [my "Uses" page](/uses) for reference.
+[^1]: I keep an up-to-date document of all the open source software/communities I pay for on [my "Uses" page](/uses) for reference.
-2. Put your pitchforks and torches away - I'm aware that a web-facing UI exists on sourcehut as well!
+[^2]: Put your pitchforks and torches away - I'm aware that a web-facing UI exists on sourcehut as well!